Yes, we’re as excited about Youth Tour as you are!

 Laurie MillenTour Manager

 Laurie is an Administrative Assistant at Wolverine Power Cooperative, and is no stranger to working with youth.
 She’s been a 4-H leader in Osceola County for 18 years, and a church youth group director for 3 years.
-This will be her 4th year as a Youth Tour manager.
+She has been a Youth Tour manager since 2015.

 FAVORITE THING ABOUT YOUTH TOUR: “I enjoy getting to know the students — traveling together comes with a lot of laughter, stories and fun memories to share.”